Sceptre/sceptre/docs/_source/docs/faq.rst

 This "clean up" is complicated by the fact that Sceptre doesn't know about anything that isn't in its Stack and StackGroup Configs; If you delete a Stack Config, Sceptre won't know to clean it up.

-Therefore, the way to accomplish this "clean up" operation is to perform the change in 2 stages:
+Therefore, the way to accomplish this "clean up" operation is to perform the change in 2 steps:

 1. First, add ``launch_action: "delete"`` to the Stack Config(s) you want to clean up.
 This will cause that stack to be deleted (if it exists) when you run ``sceptre launch``.
 For more information